jofas/blog/content/002-first-time-running/index.md

 It's pain that will give you skin cancer.
 I made my way to another crossroad with a couple of Mediterranean cypress trees, luring me with their precious shade and sweet scent.
-Resting my aching body and soul beneath those towering, ramrod straight and dusty soldiers not bowed by destiny or the memory of their ancient roots, stoically enduring and oblivious to my meagre existence, my peace and lucidity was only disturbed by innocent passers-by, their eyes and smiles and greetings telling me that they were unable to grasp the magnitude of the heroic quest I set forth on not thirty minutes ago.
+Resting my aching body and soul beneath those ramrod straight and dusty soldiers not bowed by destiny or the memory of their ancient roots, my peace and lucidity was only disturbed by innocent passers-by, their eyes and smiles showing me their utter obliviousness to the magnitude of my heroic quest.
-I had to continue my journey, rejuvenated by resignation and a desire to flee pending judgement.
+I had to continue my journey, rejuvenated by resignation and a desire to flee pending judgement, setting forth on the last section before I would reach that God-forsaken playground.

-% last section
+The last section before reaching the halfway mark was more of the same, though the last two hundred or so meters I walked through a cool and shady forest, only pretending to run once I was out of the woods and faced by people again.
+Vanity, definitely the devil's favourite sin.

 % reaching the god-forsaken playground (putting the finishing touches on the foolishness of the whole endeavour).